erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 In the [master/slave][master-slave] communication model, it is always the master who has the most up-to-date copy of the data.
-The master is not required to pull the changes from the slave, it's the slave's responsibility to push changes at the master.
+The master is not required to pull the changes from the slave.
+It's the slave's responsibility to push changes at the master.
 This means that:

  * The [Outgoing Mobilities API][omobilities-api] is used for serving information which we (EWP designers) chose the sending HEI to be the master of.
-If the receiving HEI wants to change some of this data, it needs to "ask" (e.g. via an phone call, or - if applicable - via an API call).
+If the receiving HEI wants to change some of this data, it needs to "ask" (e.g. via a phone call, or - if applicable - via an API call).

- * Similarly, the [Incoming Mobilities API][imobilities-api] is used for serving information which the receiving HEI is the master of (and the sending HEI news to "ask" to change that).
+ * Similarly, the [Incoming Mobilities API][imobilities-api] is used for serving information which the receiving HEI is the master of (and the sending HEI needs to "ask" to change it).

 The non-master partners still "have a say", but they might need to work a bit harder for their "say" to "get committed".
 For example, if the changes are